Doxense/foundationdb-dotnet-client/README.md

         // For our convenience, we will use the Tuple Encoding format for our keys,
         // which is accessible via the "location.Keys" helper.
 We could have used
         // any other encoding for the keys.
 Tuples are simple to use and have some
-        // intereseting ordering properties that make it easy to work with.
+        // interesting ordering properties that make it easy to work with.
         // => All our keys will be encoded as the packed tuple ({Test}, "foo"),
         //    making them very nice and compact.
 We could also use integers or GUIDs
         //    for the keys themselves.